Kathy is an avid gardener who loves to grow perennials and vegetables in her zone 5 Ontario gardens.

 They can do wonders to brighten up a shady area of the garden and create a calm and fresh feeling to any garden.
 White flowers can also add interest to the garden in the evening, as they reflect the moonlight and other light and make the garden come alive.

-White flowers look stunning on their own, planted with deep green foliage plants.
+They look stunning on their own, planted with deep green foliage plants.
 You can plant a mass planting of one variety, or mix it up with a variety of white flowering plants of contrasting shapes, sizes, and textures.
-White flowers also coordinate well with virtually any other colours of plants in the garden.
+These beautiful flowers also coordinate well with virtually any other colour plant in the garden.

 In shady areas of the garden, white flowers add brightness and light where other colours of flowers might appear to be washed out.
 On hot sunny days, they provide a sense of coolness to a yard.